-Abigail fell in love with rock n' roll when she first heard Elvis Presley at age 5 and played guitar as a child.
-As an adult, she worked as a dental office coordinator before switching to part-time work at School of Rock.
-As a studio coordinator, she combined her office coordinating experience and love of music.
-Abigail quickly joined our adult program, refreshing her guitar experience while learning bass and vocals.
+Abby quickly joined our Adult Program, refreshing her guitar experience while learning bass and vocals.
 After falling in love with the school, she became determined to make it the best community possible for the kids who fell in love with music just like she did.
 You'll probably see her and her daughter around the school, helping in every way they can!
-She's now thrilled to be a part of the School of Rock management team, helping the next music generation grow while refreshing her skills at the same time!
+She's now thrilled to be a part of the management team at School of Rock in Oak Park, helping the next music generation grow while refreshing her skills at the same time!

 Guitar Teacher, Bass Guitar Teacher